The city of St Petersburg

 Created by joint efforts of outstanding Russian and European architects, engineers, painters, sculptors, and scholars, the life of St Petersburg is inseparably linked with the large Neva River, which gives the city much of its beauty.

-The granite ledges of embankments, metal arrows of drawbridges, imposing silhouettes of churches, palaces and monuments, as well as museums, theatres and libraries won to the city on the Neva a worldwide renown.
+The granite ledges of embankments, metal arrows of drawbridges, imposing silhouettes of churches, palaces and monument, as well as museums, theatres and libraries won to the city on the Neva a worldwide renown.

 The city of St Petersburg comprises 42 islands and over 300 bridges cross the rivers and canals.
 Some of the bridges crossing the Neva River are drawbridges that are open during the night from spring to autumn to let the ships pass.